emdash/irpn/README.md

 This is an idris port of my original pure JavaScript calculator, available [here](https://github.com/emdash/rpncalc)

-I'd been itching to re-write *rpncalc* in a langauge with strong types.
-I hope that using Idris will allow me to add advanced features.
+I started *rpncalc* two years ago, as an exercise in minimalist web-programming.
+As I've come to depend on it, I'd been itching to re-write *rpncalc* in a langauge with strong types.

 The original RPN calculator will remain available, but suffers from a lack of attention on my part.
-I pushed the implementation as far as modern JS would let me, and I let the project languish.
-I had all these things I'd wanted to add, but JS wouldn't let me.
+I pushed the implementation as far as I could.

 ### On the Choice of Idris

-I started *rpncalc* two years ago, as an exercise in minimalist web-programming.
-It was a fun project that was fun to use, and I ended up *depending* on it.
-Distributing it as a stand-alone web page meant I always had access to it, wherever I went, on any device.

-I have all these great features I want to add.
-Bugs I wnat to fix.
-Design mistakes I wanted to correct.
-Unfortunately, having chosen JavaScript, any kind of gradual refactoring was off the table -- even with my hand-rolled test suite, it's just too much work.
-I need types.

-So, I decided to re-write *rpncalc* in a strongly-typed language.
+Over the past couple years, I'd come do depend on my own tool.
+I decided to re-write *rpncalc* in a strongly-typed language to make it easier to maintain.
 There were three criteria:

-- It had to be an ML-derived language: I've long wanted to be able to read  Haskell and OCaML source.
+- It had to be an ML-derived language, as I really wanted to learn one.
 - Said language must target JavaScript, as I still want to distribute IRPN as stand-alone web page.
 - Said language must have dependent types, as I'm excited about their